 2. Preparation of the ligand files

 In the second step, we downloaded the ligand files (erythromycin and clarithromycin) from ZINC and studied their structures in PyMOL (Figure 8).
 We also did some preparations to be able to use the files in Rosetta.
 To work in line with the experiments performed in wet-lab, we added hydrogens to both ligands according to the pH of wastewater samples we were working with (pH=6).
-This pH was measured from sterilized wastewater samples from HSY wastewater treatment plant that we used during the lab experiments.
+This pH was measured from sterilized wastewater samples from one of HSY wastewater treatment plants that we used during the lab experiments.
 After the addition of hydrogens, we prepared a library of conformers to be used during the modelling.

 3. Docking of ligands to the binding site

 Molecular docking predicts the orientation and binding of a molecule to another molecule.
 There are

 many different software that can be used for molecular docking, such as Autodock 4.2, AutoDock Vina and SwissDock.